Get

 How Can I Tell If My Dog Is Overweight?

 Before you try to put your dog on a diet, you have to know if they’re truly overweight in the first place.
-In all likelihood, your vet already brought this up to you, but you can check your dog’s weight on your own.
+In all likelihood, a vet already brought this up to you, but you can check your dog’s weight on your own.

 Generally, a dog at the ideal weight should have: